genomicsclass/book/pages/distance.md

 ## [1,] 122.8919
 ```

-Now to compute all the distances at once we have the function `dist`.
-Because it computes the distance between each row, and here we are interested in the distance between samples we transpose the matrix
+Now to compute all the distances at once, we have the function `dist`.
+Because it computes the distance between each row, and here we are interested in the distance between samples, we transpose the matrix

 ```r